dpieterse/match2SSO/README.md

 ## Installation
 - Install Python (code was tested on Python 3.8.10) and C++
-- Clone Bill Gray's _lunar_ repository to a software folder (https://github.com/Bill-Gray/lunar)
+- Clone Bill Gray's _lunar_ repository to a software folder (https://github.com/Bill-Gray/lunar) and build the library & executables as described in this repository's README file.
+Also build _integrat_ by running ```make integrat```.
-- Clone Bill Gray's _jpl_eph_ repository to the software folder (https://github.com/Bill-Gray/jpl_eph)
+- Clone Bill Gray's _jpl_eph_ repository to the software folder (https://github.com/Bill-Gray/jpl_eph) and build the library & executables as described in this repository's README file.
 - Clone the match2SSO repository.
 - Download JPL's DE ephemeris file to the software folder. (ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/)
 - Download MPC's Observatory codes list to the software folder. (https://www.minorplanetcenter.net/iau/lists/ObsCodes.html)